 - We make time for students to explore their creative interests, not only in the arts, but through technology, physical activity, and free play.

 READY TO TAKE THE NEXT STEP?

 Please complete the following form to learn more about joining our school.
 If you are ready to start an application, click here to apply.

 We look forward to connecting with you to help you make the best informed decision possible for your family.

-This week in Lower School chapel, quarterly awards were given out for different scholarly achievements and Christ-like characters.
+Today in chapel, quarterly awards were given out to many deserving and hardworking students.

 Our fifth graders have a special task at the AFM.
 They are to find something in the museum that they can research and be able to present the history and information on.
 They are in the middle of studying their chosen pieces now and will present in class and next year as they shadow rising sixth graders.